Priya Sharma: Reception

 Of the character's first appearance, a reporter for the Sunday Mercury stated "Priya Sharma makes a dramatic entrance into the village when she gets drunk and dances on the vicar's car.
 She's 'working' at the factory but has no compunction about stealing sweets from her brothers."
 Jane Simon and Brian McIver, writing for the Daily Record thought the Sharmas were the perfect team to run a confectionery business, saying "There's hard-boiled Nikhil, brother Jai – who's as sweet and soft-hearted as a marshmallow Flump – and then there's little sister Priya, who's nutty and doused in liqueur."
 Simon later commented "Priya and David aren't the first soap couple, and probably won't be the last, to use 'going jogging' as an alibi for secret liaisons and some naughty carrying on."
 Simon's colleague branded Priya and David "saucy devils" when they agreed to carry on meeting in secret.

 In August 2017, Wade was longlisted for Sexiest Female at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.
+Following Priya's exit in 2023, Laura-Jayne Tyler from Inside Soap wrote "Bye then, Priya.
+Your exit plot had more going on than a Dingle family jumble sale – but you styled it out to the end.
+Class Act".